 Fig. 4.11: Visualizations of the support and the values of the look-up table (LUT) used for determining the Young's modulus from deformation and cell area.
 The values of the Young's moduli in the regions shown depend on the channel size, the flow rate, the temperature, and the viscosity of the medium [MOG+15].
 Here, they are computed for a 20 μ m wide channel at 23°C with an effective pixel size of 0.34 μ m.
-The data are corrected for pixelation effects according to [Her17].
+The viscosity of the MC-PBS buffers is computed according to [BBN+23] and the data are corrected for pixelation effects according to [Her17].